Axiomatic Characterization of PageRank: Other centrality measures (Table )

 For Bonacich centrality, from the fact that Katz centrality satisfies Node Deletion, for every node $v \in V \setminus \{u\}$ we get that:

-For eigenvector centrality, Katz prestige and closeness centrality, note that in the class of strongly connected graphs $\mathcal{SCG}$ there is no graph with an isolated node.
+For eigenvector centrality, Seeley index and closeness centrality, note that in the class of strongly connected graphs $\mathcal{SCG}$ there is no graph with an isolated node.
 Hence, Node Deletion on $\mathcal{SCG}$ is trivially satisfied by every centrality measure. \end{proof}